History of the LGBTQ community in Seattle: Pride Week

 From June 24 to June 30, 1974, Seattle's lesbians and gays celebrated the city's first Gay Pride Week.
 It was the first event in the region in which the gay community as a whole came out of its collective closet.
 On June 28, 1974, the Gay Community Center at 1726 16th Avenue E held a grand opening.
 On June 29, 1974, a Saturday, the Seattle Post-Intelligencer reported that about 200 attended a picnic at Occidental Park in Pioneer Square.
 Entertainment included music and a "Gayrilla theater."
 Banners from the stage read "Proud to be lesbian, Proud to be gay."
 In the afternoon, activities moved to Volunteer Park and included roller-skating and a sing along at the top of the Volunteer Park Water Tower.
 That evening, a street dance was held in Occidental Park that featured music by Blue Moon and Sue Isaacs.
 On June 30, 1974, Gay Pride Week concluded with a "Gay-In" at the Seattle Center that featured "zany dress, general frivolity, carousing and a circle dance around the main International fountain."

+In 1977, the mayor of Seattle, Wes Uhlman, declared Gay Pride Week as an official city event.
+A year later, Gay Pride was renamed to Lesbian Gay Pride.
+In 1992, Princess LaRouge and ben e. factory advocated that Pride should be more inclusive of trans and bisexual people.
+They organized with other activists to convince the Pride organizers, Freedom Day Committee, to explicitly welcome trans and bisexual people in the event and raise the visibility of the broader LGBTQ community.
+The activism succeeded, and Pride's new official name became "The 1992 Lesbian/Gay/Bisexual/Transgender March/Parade and Freedom Rally in Seattle".
+This made Seattle the first city to explicitly include the trans community in Pride.
+Many in the gay rights movement protested the change with transphobic comments, often reflecting the hierarchy of the gay rights movement that tended to prioritize gay white men and their respectability.
+After a petition demanded the name be changed back, followed by debating letters published in the Seattle Gay News, multiple community forums, and bar advocacy, resentment subsided and the name remained.